Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: More applications: Randomized SVD and low-distortion embeddings

 \subsection{Randomized SVD}

 An important application of randomized sketching is low-rank approximation, where our goal is to estimate a small number of top principal directions of an $N\times d$ data matrix $\A$.
-One of the most popular techniques in this area is the Randomized SVD algorithm \cite{tropp2011structure}, where we construct the approximation by projecting the dataset onto a subspace spanned by the rows of the sketch $\S\A$, with $\S$ denoting the $n\times N$ sketching matrix, and $n\ll d$.
+One of the most popular techniques in this area is the Randomized SVD algorithm \citep{tropp2011structure}, where we construct the approximation by projecting the dataset onto a subspace spanned by the rows of the sketch $\S\A$, with $\S$ denoting the $n\times N$ sketching matrix, and $n\ll d$.
 The error of such an approximation is often measured by the sum of squared lengths of the residuals from the projection: $\|\A - \A\cdot\mathrm{Proj}_{\S\A}\|_F^2$, where $\mathrm{Proj}_{\S\A}$ denotes the projection onto the row-span of $\S\A$ and $\|\cdot\|_F$ is the Frobenius norm.
 Prior work has shown strong approximation guarantees for Gaussian embeddings in this context, such as the following, given by \cite{tropp2011structure}, comparing the expected error to the best rank $k$ approximation, for some $k<n-2$:

-Those guarantees were later extended (and, in some regimes, improved) for sub-gaussian embeddings \cite{precise-expressions} and Determinantal Point Processes \cite{nystrom-multiple-descent}.
+Those guarantees were later extended (and, in some regimes, improved) for sub-gaussian embeddings \citep{precise-expressions} and Determinantal Point Processes \citep{nystrom-multiple-descent}.
 The results for Gaussian and sub-gaussian embeddings rely heavily on the Hanson-Wright property of the rows of the sketching matrices.
-Thus, our techniques can be used to extend them to LESS embeddings by applying the coupling argument based on Corollary~\ref{c:less-embeddings}.
+Thus, our techniques can be used to extend them to LESS embeddings by using Theorem~\ref{c:less-embeddings}.
 Consequently, we can obtain bounds for the expected approximation error of Randomized SVD with LESS embeddings that, in a certain regime of small sketch sizes, nearly match those achieved by Gaussian embeddings. \begin{corollary} Consider an $N\times d$ matrix $\A$ with stable rank $r=\|\A\|_F^2/\|\A\|^2$.
-Given a LESS embedding $\S$ of size $n\leq r/2$, and a Gaussian embedding $\St$ of the same size, we have for $\epsilon=\tilde O(1/\sqrt r)$: \end{corollary} \begin{proof} We rely on Theorem~2 of \cite{precise-expressions}, characterizing the expected approximation error for a sub-gaussian embedding of size $n$ via an implicit analytic~formula:
+Given a LESS embedding $\S$ of size $n\leq r/2$, and a Gaussian embedding $\St$ of the same size, we have: \end{corollary} \begin{proof} We rely on Theorem~2 of \cite{precise-expressions}, characterizing the expected approximation error for a sub-gaussian embedding of size $n$ via an implicit analytic~formula: